 Are there house cleaning services, or do we clean our own cabins?Yes, we offer daily housekeeping.

 Is the ranch wheelchair accessible/friendly?The ranch would be challenging for those requiring assistance.
 The roads aren’t paved and there are steps into the cabins.
 However, we can certainly make every effort to make your stay as enjoyable as possible and provide help whenever needed.

 Can someone teach me to ride a horse, even if I've never ridden before?Absolutely, our experienced wranglers will take you into the arena to introduce natural horsemanship before you go out on your trail ride.
 Don’t worry, many of our guests come to us as absolute beginners.

-What is there to do in the evenings?Our Wild Horse Saloon has a fully licensed bar, a well equipped games room upstairs, and shelves full of books.
+What is there to do in the evenings?Our Wild Horse Saloon has a fully licensed bar, a well equipped games room upstairs, shelves full of books and a TV nook with lots of western movies.
 For those who enjoy their evenings outside, the deck has a beautiful lake view and games like bocce ball, horseshoes and archery.
 We also have a fully stocked campfire pit.

 What do you do in case of a medical emergency?There is a hospital in Kamloops.

 Does your staff have first aid experience?Yes.
 Our staff is fully trained in CPR and First Aid.